Graduate Catalog 2026-2027

 Program Requirements (30-34 hours)

-The program for the MAE in Gifted Education and Talent Development, Advanced Instruction pathway has the following instructional components: The first component directs the candidates into gifted education as the selected area of required courses (18 hours).
-The GTE 538 course serves as the research practicum at the end of the Gifted Education component.
-The second component, specialization, provides advanced level pedagogy, leadership, and content related to Kentucky Teacher Standards and applicable to all P-12 teachers working in the wide gamut of developmental and content areas.
+The MAE in Gifted Education and Talent Development with an Advanced Instruction focus has the following instructional components: The first component directs the candidates into gifted education as the selected area of required courses (18 hours).
+The GTE 538 course serves as the research practicum at the end of the Gifted Education required component.
+The second component, concentration, provides advanced-level pedagogy, leadership, research, and/or content related to Kentucky Teacher Standards and applicable to all P-12 teachers working in the wide gamut of developmental and content areas.

 Total Hours30-34